wxiong12/SEU-Digital-Bridge/README.md

 ![file](pictures/FIG4.png)
 <p align="center"> Figure 4. files of labels . </p>

+## Explaination of file names
+Taking a cable-stayed bridge in Figure 3 as an example, the naming convention for each individual bridge folder is as follows:
+* "cs" indicates the bridge type as a cable-stayed bridge.
+* "cs-bridge" represents the real bridge point cloud.
+* "cs-f-bridge" represents the virtual bridge point cloud.
+* The suffix "com" indicates a complete virtual point cloud.
+* The suffixes "maingirder+x", "stay+x", and "deck+x" represent virtual point clouds where artificial defects have been introduced in different parts of the specified component.

 ## Citation
 If you find our work useful in your research, please consider citing: